KhronosGroup/SYCL_Reference/source/iface/buffer-accessor.rst

 ``dimensions``   number of dimensions
 ===============  ===

-Returns dimensions of the asssociated buffer or range that was provided when the accessor was created.
+Returns dimensions of the associated buffer or range that was provided when the accessor was created.

 ``get_offset``